-Step Date Time Event 1 T^{Last failure} (Date, recorded in step (x)(4), which extinguishes the last delivery failure position) By 12:00 AM Buy-in order is issued The buy-in order is issued by the clearinghouse, via system registration, in favor of the full trading participant or settlement participant responsible for the creditor investor.
-2 Up to and including (T ^{Last failure} +2) Trading hours Buy-in order is executed The buy-in order must be executed by the full trading participant; if the buy-in order was issued in favor of a settlement participant, the transactions corresponding to the order execution must be given up by the full trading participant to the settlement participant.
+Step Date Time Event 1 T ^{Last failure} (Date, recorded in step (x)(4), which extinguishes the last delivery failure position) By 12:00 AM Buy-in order is issued The buy-in order is issued by the clearinghouse, via system registration, in favor of the full trading participant or settlement participant responsible for the creditor investor.
+2 Up to and including $(\mathcal{T}^{\textit{Last failure}} + 2)$ Trading hours Buy-in order is executed The buy-in order must be executed by the full trading participant; if the buy-in order was issued in favor of a settlement participant, the transactions corresponding to the order execution must be given up by the full trading participant to the settlement participant.
 3 Up to and including By 6:00 PM Buy-in order execution is notified The clearinghouse must be notified of the order execution, via system registration, by the

-$(T^{Last \ failure} + 3)$ 3) full t trading participant 441
+Step Date Time Event

-, uaanig participant or settlemen
+($\mathcal{T}^{\textit{Last failure}} + 3 \)$ full trading participant or settlement

-partici ipant in whose favor the buy-in orde
+participant in whose favor the b uy-in order

-was is sued.
+was issued.